Sodium-cooled fast reactor: Design goals

-The operating temperature must not exceed the fuel's melting temperature.
+The operating temperature must not exceed the fuel's boiling temperature.
 Fuel-to-cladding chemical interaction (FCCI) has to be accommodated.
 FCCI is eutectic melting between the fuel and the cladding; uranium, plutonium, and lanthanum (a fission product) inter-diffuse with the iron of the cladding.
 The alloy that forms has a low eutectic melting temperature.
 FCCI causes the cladding to reduce in strength and even rupture.
 The amount of transuranic transmutation is limited by the production of plutonium from uranium.
 One work-around is to have an inert matrix, using, e.g., magnesium oxide.
 Magnesium oxide has an order of magnitude lower probability of interacting with neutrons (thermal and fast) than elements such as iron.

 High-level wastes and, in particular, management of plutonium and other actinides must be handled.
 Safety features include a long thermal response time, a large margin to coolant boiling, a primary cooling system that operates near atmospheric pressure, and an intermediate sodium system between the radioactive sodium in the primary system and the water and steam in the power plant.
 Innovations can reduce capital cost, such as modular designs, removing a primary loop, integrating the pump and intermediate heat exchanger, and better materials.

 The SFR's fast spectrum makes it possible to use available fissile and fertile materials (including depleted uranium) considerably more efficiently than thermal spectrum reactors with once-through fuel cycles.